Mr-Atanu-Roy/NeuralNet/README.md

 There are mainly 3 functionalitys of this project.
 Their names with functionalities are given below :

 ### ChitChat
 An AI chatbot which can answer all your queries.
 You can ask it anything you want.
 But it must be relivant.
 After the respose is generated, the AI will also read it for you.
 Voice search option is also available.
-You can just talk to it like you talk to other persons
+You can just talk to it like you talk to other persons.
+After you sign up, you will be able to make customizable bots as per your requirments.There are many options like age, name, bot-type, gender which are customizable in this section.

 ### CodeGenie
 An AI code generator, which generate codes as per your instructions and selected languages.